 - Birthday party for an English friend in Clissold Park, followed by an evening wander in charming, vibrant Church Street, ordering food from one of the only open delis and eating it on a park bench long after sunset.
 Stoke Newington is delightful!

 - Visiting a couple of American friends near the lush, pretty Camden Square, a pocket of Camden I’ve never been to before — such gorgeous pastel-hued mansions covered in lush gardens, such trendy architecture in exciting narrow mews, such blissful vibes right at the centre of busy London …

 Oh, London.
 City with all of the complexities of a place with many coexisting lives; lots of crime, decay, systemic racism, and other forms of injustice, but also lots of beauty, creativity, and positive stimuli.
-Next Friday, we’re going to Denmark … for a month … leaving the UK for the first time in 4 months.
+On Friday, we’re going to Denmark … for a month … leaving the UK for the first time in 4 months.
 When we return, markets, galleries, cinemas, cafes, bars, pubs, restaurants, and shops will have reopened.
-And the lido!
-My office will remain closed throughout the year, but perhaps my colleagues and I will arrange to meet up to work in smaller groups — presumably, by then it will be okay to be in other people’s homes, or at least in some co-working spaces.
-While I’m counting the minutes to seeing my family and to our holiday, I’m also aware of making the most of each of them, as we’ll probably come to regard this lockdown period with bittersweet nostalgia.
+And the lido and ponds on the Heath!
+My office will remain closed through January, but perhaps my colleagues and I will arrange to meet up to work in smaller groups — presumably, by then it will be okay to be in other people’s homes, or at least in some co-working spaces.
+While I’m counting the minutes to seeing my family and to our holiday, I’m also aware of making the most of each of these moments, as we’ll probably come to regard this lockdown period with bittersweet nostalgia.